 The Diocese uses the allowance method of accounting for uncollectible accounts, which is based on management's judgment using historical information.
 Payment for services is required upon receipt of an invoice.
 Accounts that are determined to be uncollectible are written off.
-The allowance for doubtful accounts is \$4,973 at June 30, 2022.
+The allowance for doubtful accounts was \$5,373 and \$4,973 at June 30, 2023 and 2022, respectively.
 Accounts receivable are uncollateralized.